Turn up and go/ Mass Rapid Transit

 We did consider a service that would run along the existing motorways.
 This would have a similar route to the direct buses offered now but would be much more frequent and look more like the Auckland Northern Busway.

-See the image at bottom of this section of the Northern Busway in Auckland that runs along the eastern side of the motorway.
+See the image at the bottom of this section of the Northern Busway in Auckland that runs along the eastern side of the motorway.

-The service would exit the city via the motorway corridors and have longer spacing between stations than the turn up and go service we are suggesting.
+The service would exit the city via the motorway corridors and have longer spacing between stations than the turn-up-and-go service we are suggesting.

-This motorway running option worked better for long distance commuters as fewer stations offered a faster travel time.
+This motorway running option worked better for long-distance commuters as fewer stations offered a faster travel time.
 However, it wasn’t as good for these reasons:

 1. There is limited opportunity for this option to stimulate growth and activity within Christchurch City.